The Ultimate Guide to Your Wedding Reception Bar

 1. The Classic Cocktail Bar

 If you are thinking of a wedding bar, then you must have thought about cocktails.
-Cocktails are considered as one of the best drinks to get your guests into the party mood.
+Cocktails are considered one of the best drinks to get your guests into the party mood.
 The best thing about serving this drink to your guests is that you can experiment with a wide variety of flavours.

 2. Wine Bar